heroku/slug-compiler/Readme.md

 via a Git pre-recieve hook.
 However, this code has been extracted so that the same process can be used elsewhere.

+Note that it will delete .slugignore patterns and other files, so you shouldn't run this straight out of a checkout.
+Create a fresh copy of the application source before compiling it.

 ## Requirements

 * Ruby 1.9